The following PI & Clinical Negligence guidance note provides comprehensive and up to date legal information covering:

 The main aim of the Criminal Justice and Courts Act 2015 (CJCA 2015) is to make provision about how offenders are dealt with before and after conviction and to amend the offence of possession of extreme pornographic images.
 However, it also deals with proceedings and powers of courts and tribunal and judicial review.

 For practitioners working in the fields of personal injury and clinical negligence law, the significant parts of the Act are in Part 3 entitled ‘Courts and Tribunals’.
 The Act alters the common law position relating to dishonesty in civil claims.
 Courts already have power to strike out claims in their entirety for an abuse of process, but this power is to be exercised only in exceptional circumstances.
 Under the fundamental dishonesty provisions in CJCA 2015 courts are obliged to dismiss the claim for fundamental dishonesty (see below), subject to a substantial injustice exception.
-The court cannot find in favour of the cla
+The court cannot find i

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in